This page was last updated on 21 July, 2021.

 1. Flights to Algeria are suspended.

-2. Passengers must have a printed negative COVID-19 PCR test result issued at most 72 hours before arrival.
+2. Passengers must have a printed negative COVID-19 RT-PCR test result issued at most 36 hours before arrival.
 The test result must be in Arabic, English or French.

 Detailed Tourist Information

-In mid-November, the Algerian government imposed health-related restrictions on some businesses.
+Since March 2020, the Algerian government has imposed health-related restrictions on some businesses.
 The lifting of restrictions has been gradual.
-There still may be limitations on maximum operating capacity.
+There still may be limitations on maximum operating capacity and certain types of large gatherings.

 People are required to wear a protective mask when in public and those who do not comply may be subject to a fine.

-A curfew is in effect from 11 p.m. to 4 a.m. in nine wilayas, including in Algiers.
-The other wilayas covered by the curfew are: Batna, Biskra, Blida, Tébessa, Tizi-Ouzou, Jijel, Sidi Belabbes, and Oran.
+A curfew is in effect from 12 a.m. to 4 a.m. in 14 wilayas, including in Algiers.
+The other wilayas covered by the curfew are: Laghouat, Batna, Bejaia, Blida, Tebessa, Tizi-Ouzou, Sétif, Sidi Bel Abbes, Constantine, M’Sila, Ouargla, Oran et Boumerdes.
 Curfews are constantly being reviewed and revised and the curfew may be more restrictive in certain wilayas or in certain areas of the wilayas above for short periods of time as the health situation develops.

 Data Source: covidcontrols.co